Premik/blender_rhubarb_lipsync_ng/dev.md

 ## Todo

 ### High
-* Set the panel tab name in the preferences
 * Shape-key actions are not baked
 * Doc - new readme.md
 * Baking - round to whole frames when not sub-frames visible